isomerpages/moe-peiyingpri/_events-and-programmes/Key Programmes.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Department/KP1.png">
 </div>
-<h4>Code for Fun</h4>
-<p>All P3 &amp; P4 students go through a 20-hour Robotics programme that
-spans two years.
-Students starts learning the fundamentals of computational thinking at Primary 3 and the programme is continued at Primary 4.&nbsp;</p>
-<p>This programme offers a fun and interactive way for students to learn
-programming skills.
-In addition, it&nbsp; enhances logical &nbsp; thinking, analytical skills and how&nbsp; students organise&nbsp; data.
-The skills learnt are subsequently applied in the Project Work of the students.</p>
 <h4>Learning for Life Programme (LLP)</h4>
 <p>A unique feature of Peiying Primary School is our ‘Adventure Tower’, which
 supports the emphasis given to Sports and Outdoor Education.
 Sports and